Obama condemns Ahmadinejad, but still wants talks

 "Some people thought they could use this gathering to say unacceptable things, contrary to the spirit and aims of this conference.
 The adoption of this text is the appropriate response," she said.

-"Today's decision to adopt the Durban II draft conference resolution -- two days prior to the conference conclusion -- was a cynical and desperate maneuver to recover from the embarrassment of providing the U.N. as a platform to incitement," he said in a statement.
+"Today's decision to adopt the Durban II draft conference resolution -- two days prior to the conference conclusion -- was a cynical and desperate manoeuvre to recover from the embarrassment of providing the U.N. as a platform to incitement," he said in a statement.

 The United States and Israel walked out of the last major U.N. race summit in Durban, South Africa in 2001, after Arab states sought to define Zionism as racist.